square/square-php-sdk/doc/apis/terminal.md

 # Search Terminal Checkouts

-Retrieves a filtered list of Terminal checkout requests created by the account making the request.
+Returns a filtered list of Terminal checkout requests created by the application making the request.
+Only Terminal checkout requests created for the merchant scoped to the OAuth token are returned.
+Terminal checkout requests are available for 30 days.

 ```php
 function searchTerminalCheckouts(SearchTerminalCheckoutsRequest $body): ApiResponse